China steps up purge of online porn amid wider censorship push

 Sina Corp, a major Chinese web portal, temporarily shut down its entire online reading section shortly after the campaign was launched, because “works containing inappropriate content have appeared,” the company said in a statement on one of its Weibo microblogs.

-Last week, a Beijing court sentenced a man to three years in prison for spreading rumours on Weibo that the court said defamed celebrities and the government.
-(Reporting by Li Hui and Michael Martina; Editing by Robert Birsel)
+Last week, a Beijing court sentenced a man to three years in prison for spreading rumors on Weibo that the court said defamed celebrities and the government.